Samuel Kwadwo Asiamah

 Samuel Kwadwo Asiamah is a former Ghanaian Supreme Court Judge.

-Asiamah initially studied for an Education career, obtaining the Teacher's Certificate 'A' and Specialist Certificate in English.
-He proceeded to complete a Bachelor of Laws degree and subsequently became a barrister.

-Asiamah was enrolled on the Ghana Bar in 1978.
+Early life and career

+Born on 6 June 1938, Asiamah attended O'Reilly Secondary School (now O'Reilly Senior High School) from 1958 to 1962 and the Advanced Teacher Training College in Winneba (now the University of Education, Winneba) from 1968 to 1970 where he obtained the Teacher's Certificate 'A' and Specialist Certificate in English.
+He earned his LL.B.
+Hons from the University of Ghana, and his B.L. from the Ghana School of Law, subsequently being called to the Bar in 1978.

+Career

+In 1979, Asiamah was appointed as a Magistrate Gd.
+II, and served in various capacities on the bench in different parts of Ghana until he reached the Court of Appeal in June 2002.
+Before joining the bench, Asiamah served as a trained teacher for seven years.

 He was appointed to the Supreme Court of Ghana by John Kufuor in his capacity as the President of Ghana in March 2006.
 He was sworn in together with Sophia Adinyira on the same day.
 During his vetting, Asiamah made it clear that he was against capital punishment.